-Due to GOED’s success in assisting Nevada businesses utilizing U.S. Small Business Administration’s (SBA) State Trade Expansion Program (STEP), in August and September 2021 the SBA has awarded Nevada with another export promotion grant in the amount of $250,000 for STEP 9 Continuation Year and the additional funding in the amount of $100,000 on the top of already awarded $149,500 for STEP 9 Base Year, bringing the total STEP 9 award to $499,500.
+Due to Nevada GOED’s success in assisting Nevada businesses utilizing U.S. Small Business Administration’s (SBA) State Trade Expansion Program (STEP), in August and September 2021 the SBA has awarded Nevada with another export promotion grant in the amount of $250,000 for STEP 9 Continuation Year and the additional funding in the amount of $100,000 on the top of already awarded $149,500 for STEP 9 Base Year, bringing the total STEP 9 award to $499,500.
 This is the largest STEP award Nevada has received over the course of the past ten years since the state’s involvement with the SBA grant.
-The total funding to GOED since 2011 is now over $2 million.
+The total funding to Nevada GOED since 2011 is now over $2 million.
 The program directly benefits Nevada small business exporters / eligible small business concerns and the grant objective is to increase the number of Nevada exporters, increase export sales, and support underserved small business communities.

-GOED International Division successfully closed out SBA STEP 8 grant with 100% utilization rate of federal funds in April 2021, six months ahead of the official closing date.
+Nevada GOED's International Division successfully closed out SBA STEP 8 grant with 100% utilization rate of federal funds in April 2021, six months ahead of the official closing date.
 STEP exporting companies generated over $13 million in export sales and yielded a 50.4-to-1 return on investment.
 The grant has assisted 39 Nevada companies (out of which 17 are new-to-export and 18 self-certified as disadvantaged small business communities (Minority, Women-owned, Veteran-owned, Rural, and Other Disadvantaged Businesses), almost doubling the number of supported small businesses compared to the previous grant year.
 Companies clustered around manufacturing, information technology, professional, scientific, and technical services, agriculture, and wholesale trade have been mainly focused on the global markets in Canada, Europe, Asia, South America, and Australia.

 Nevada will be again the first in the nation to close out the STEP 9 Base Year grant with 100% utilization due to the increase demand among Nevada exporters.
-In only the last 10 months, the GOED International Division team has been able to successfully close two STEP grants, for the first time reaching 100% funds utilization rate for STEP 7 and STEP 8.
+In only the last 10 months, the Nevada GOED International Division team has been able to successfully close two STEP grants, for the first time reaching 100% funds utilization rate for STEP 7 and STEP 8.
 Nevada was the first state in the US to close STEP 8 grant to help small businesses capitalize on export promotion and international opportunities.
 The best results in Nevada’s STEP history have been achieved during COVID-19 pandemic and required an extraordinary level of GOED International Division Team’s engagement, dedication, and community outreach.

 STEP has been providing resources to Nevada small businesses to help them tap into new markets and increase their international sales.

-“Benefits of exporting for Nevada small businesses are increased competitiveness, increased sales, higher profits, lower costs, reduced vulnerability and extending the product life cycle,” said Michael Brown, GOED executive director.
+“Benefits of exporting for Nevada small businesses are increased competitiveness, increased sales, higher profits, lower costs, reduced vulnerability and extending the product life cycle,” said Michael Brown, GOED Executive Director.
 “Exports lead to domestic production.
 Domestic production requires domestic labor which leads to an increase in employment in our state.
 There have been more than 50,000 jobs created by exports in Nevada last year.”

 Bon Tool successfully continues to grow as a global leader in the manufacture of professional construction tools for the trowel trades.